addiscent/vagrant-ruby-rails/README.md

 Now wait a while for the _Ubuntu Server 14.04_ image to download and provision.
 The amount of wait time is mostly determined by the speed of connections to the necessary servers on the Internet.
 Typically, a _vagrant-ruby-rails_ instance requires 10 minutes to download and install.

 After the image finishes downloading and provisioning is complete, you see the prompt of the _guest-vbox_ :

         2016.0711.0215.59
         vagrant@vagrant-ruby-rails:~
         $

-7. Create a new Rails app and start the thin web server
+7. Create a new Rails app and start the thin web server.
 > $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0

 Open a web browser to _http://localhost:3030_